Answers to some common questions

 We would recommend that all ground floor rooms include a movement detector.
 The less vulnerable first floor rooms can be simply and cost effectively, be protected by one movement detector placed on the landing area; as most burglars will come out onto the landing, to see what valuables are available in other rooms.

 There seems currently, to be a move within the security industry away from the installation of shock sensors, because of the risk of false alarms.
 A shock sensor fitted to a window need not necessarily tell the difference between someone breaking in, or a window cleaner banging his ladder against the window.
+Modern technology makes Shock Sensors more reliable, however, we only tend to install them if specified, on external doors, or if you own animals and they are too big for “Pet Friendly” detectors.

 Not usually, we will make every effort to hide all cables where possible.
 We pride ourselves on our ability to hide cabling.
+On Wireless Systems the only cable required is betwee the Control Panel & the Fused Spur.

 Possibly, but as most dogs are pets, not guard dogs, it is unlikely that they will attack an intruder.